pruthviiraj/pruthviiraj/README.md

 ## 🚀 About Me

-- 💻 Skilled in Python, SQL, R, PostgreSQL, MySQL, and Tableau.
+- 💻 Skilled in Python, SQL, PostgreSQL, and Power BI.
 - 🔍 Experienced at Amazon and Accenture, honing problem-solving and process improvement skills.
 - 🤝 Proficient in team management and event planning.
 - 📊 Passionate about leveraging data science for informed decision-making.